 The sacrament of marriage, or a holy union, is a covenant between two people entered into before God in the church.
 It is never seen as a private event, and for that reason weddings take place in the presence of Christian witnesses and guests.
 It is a lifelong commitment by two people to love, honor and cherish one another through life in faithfulness and true godliness.

 At least one person must be a baptized member of the Church of St. Luke in the Fields.
 Persons desiring to marry or have their civil marriage blessed must contact one of the priests to begin preparation and to ascertain a date that is available.
 In general the preparation must begin at least six months before the date of the ceremony.
 There will be a minimum of three meetings between the couple and the priest.
 Often there are four or five meetings.
-If either person has been married previously, the couple must secure the permission of the Bishop of the Diocese of New York to marry must be given of the Bishop of the Diocese of New York for the wedding to proceed.
+If either person has been married previously, the couple must secure the permission of the Episcopal Bishop of New York for the wedding to proceed.

 A funeral is used to mark the end of a person's life here on earth.
 Family and friends come together to express grief, give thanks for the life lived and commend the person into God's keeping.
 This can be a small, quiet ceremony or a large occasion in a packed church.